mohamedfahd12345/Online-Store/README.md

 6.Postman.

-<h2>How to run?</h2>
+<h2>Running the API Locally</h2>
-To run the Online-Store Web API, you must have the following prerequisites installed:
+- To run the Online-Store Web API, you must have the following prerequisites installed:
 <ul>
   <li>.NET Core SDK version 6 </li>
   <li>MS SQL Server or SQL Server Express</li>
   <li>A text editor or integrated development environment (IDE) such as Visual Studio Code</li>
 </ul>
-To get started, follow these steps:
+- To get started, follow these steps:
 <ol>
   <li>Clone the repository to your local machine.</li>
   <li>Open the solution file online-store.sln in your preferred IDE or text editor.</li>
   <li>Update the database connection string in the appsettings.json file with your MS SQL Server connection string.</li>
+  <li>Run the application using your IDE Or open the project on your terminal then run this command "dotnet run".</li>

 </ol>